 Not being active on LinkedIn

-So once you have optimized your LinkedIn Profile (need help? > check out my LinkedIn Profile Quick Fix) and grown your network it’s time to become more active and visible in your network in order to position yourself as the expert that you are.
+So once you have optimized your LinkedIn Profile (need help? > check out how I can review your LinkedIn Profile in a video review) and grown your network it’s time to become more active and visible in your network in order to position yourself as the expert that you are.
 Share content, comment, like & publish your own content with the LinkedIn Publisher tool.

 There you go.
 These are my 7 hints why you don’t get contacted on LinkedIn.